aadnehovda/httpcertstore/README.md

-So whenever you browse to https://test.local.gd, Caddy will send a request to http://127.0.0.1:27510/LocalMachine/My?server_name=test.local.gd and this program will look up a mathing, valid certificate and respond with a complete PEM encoded chain including the private key.
+So whenever you browse to https://test.local.gd, Caddy will send a request to http://127.0.0.1:27510/LocalMachine/My?server_name=test.local.gd and this program will look up a matching, valid certificate and respond with a complete PEM encoded chain including the private key.

 *IMPORTANT: When adding a certificate with a private key to the certificate store you must